-(i) test the net realisable value of inventory to recent selling prices.

-Key audit matter How the scope of our audit addressed the key audit matter (ii) agree cost to recent purchase invoices.(iii) make enquiries of management to determine whether any specific write downs were required having regard to the ageing of inventory.
+- (i) test the net realisable value of inventory to recent selling prices. - (ii) agree cost to recent purchase invoices. - (iii) make enquiries of management to determine whether any specific write downs were required having regard to the ageing of inventory.